-1.1.
-Scope
+1.1 Scope

-- 1.1.1.
-The Code applies to Member Company including other third-party organizations engaged by Member Company to promote and/or market their products to Healthcare Professionals. - 1.1.2.
-The Code covers any interactions of Member Company with Healthcare Professionals, Healthcare Organizations and Patient Organizations. - 1.1.3.
-Exclusion: This Code does not seek to regulate the following activities: - A disease awareness campaign targeted at the public.
-Such campaign shall comply with local regulations issued by Competent Authorities. - Promotion of non-prescription pharmaceutical products that is not addressed to Healthcare Professionals. - Pricing or other trade terms for the supply of Member Company's products (see Q&A 1). - The conduct of clinical trials. - The provision of non-promotional information by Member Company; such as correspondences which may be accompanied by material of a non-promotional nature, the need to answer a specific question about a particular Member Company's product; general information about Member Company (e.g. information directed to investors or to current/prospective employees), including financial data, descriptions of research and development program, and discussion of regulatory developments affecting Member Company and its products.
+- 1.1.1 The Code applies to Member Company including other third-party organizations engaged by Member Company to promote and/or market their products to Healthcare Professionals. - 1.1.2 The Code covers any interactions of Member Company with Healthcare Professionals, Healthcare Organizations, Patients, Caregivers, and Patient Organizations. - 1.2 Exclusion: This Code does not seek to regulate the following activities: - 1.2.1 A disease awareness campaign targeted at the public.
+Such campaign shall comply with local regulations issued by Competent Authorities. - 1.2.2 Promotion of Non-Prescription Pharmaceutical Products that is not addressed to Healthcare Professionals. - 1.2.3 Pricing or other trade terms for the supply of Member Company's products (see Q&A 1). - 1.2.4 The conduct of clinical trials, clinical research, and development process. - 1.2.5 The provision of non-promotional information by Member Company; such as correspondences which may be accompanied by material of a non-promotional nature, the need to answer a specific question about a particular Member Company's product; general information about Member Company (e.g. information directed to investors or to current/prospective employees), including financial data, descriptions of research and development program, and discussion of regulatory developments affecting Member Company and its products.

-1.2.
-Definition
+1.3 Definition